sllynn/unittest-example/README.md

 (assumes a compatible IDE with Java 8 and SBT 1.3.2 is already available on your local machine)

+1. Stand up a new cluster running _Databricks Runtime 6.0 Conda Beta_ in your Databricks workspace.
+You do not need to install any additional libraries or perform any advanced configuration.
+2. If you haven't already, mount an S3 bucket to the Databricks Filesystem using the instructions [here](https://docs.databricks.com/data/data-sources/aws/amazon-s3.html).
+3. Clone this repository to your local machine and copy the test datasets in `/datasets` to your S3 bucket.
+Check you can see these files from DBFS.
-1. Create a new Conda environment according to the instructions in the Databricks Connect documentation.
+4. Create a new Conda environment according to the instructions in the Databricks Connect documentation.
-2. Activate the *dbconnnect* conda environment by running `conda activate dbconnect`.
+5. Activate the *dbconnnect* conda environment by running `conda activate dbconnect`.
-3. Install Databricks Connect and run `databricks-connect configure` to enable access to a cluster running in your workspace.
+6. Install Databricks Connect and run `databricks-connect configure` to enable access to a cluster running in your workspace.
-4. Clone this repository to your local machine and import the sbt project into your IDE.
+7. Import the sbt project into your IDE.
 This should automatically download the correct version of Scala and the relevant dependencies (_scalatest_ and _deequ_).
-5. Determine the path to the Databricks Connect Spark JARs by running `databricks-connect get-jar-dir`.
+8. Determine the path to the Databricks Connect Spark JARs by running `databricks-connect get-jar-dir`.
 Update the value of `spark_libs` in the `build.sbt` file to reflect.

 #### Running the tests

 1. If your IDE has integration support for _scalatest_, you may be able to run the tests directly from the editor (no special configuration options are required).
 2. Otherwise, create a run task / configuration that calls `sbt test` (to run all tests) or `sbt "testOnly com.stuartdb.unittestexample.aggregationFuncsTest"` to just run a single test.
-The `pipelineTest` integration test requires copying the parquet dataset to DBFS in your Databricks workspace.

 #### Running the full pipeline

-1. Copy the parquet dataset to DBFS in your Databricks workspace.
-2. You should now be able to run the pipeline class, providing DBFS input and output paths as arguments to the `main()` method.
+1. Again, if your IDE has integration support for scala classes then you can run the pipeline class directly, providing DBFS input and output paths as arguments to the `main()` method.
+2. Otherwise, create a run task / configuration that calls `sbt "run /dbfs/path/to/input/data /dbfs/path/for/output" `.